alexrintt/jp-resources/README.md

 1. Unlock the "input mode": reading and listening.
 2. Unlock the "output mode": writing and speaking.

-## General guides

-Some non-specific guides or resources:

-- How to learn kanji: https://www.fluentu.com/blog/japanese/how-to-learn-kanji.
--

 ## How much time

 Everyday, as long you did not lose score, it's ok.